gitter-badger/hibbitts-design-org/pages/blog/2015-10-20-flipped-lms-defined/post.md

         - Featured
 ---

-A flipped-LMS is where an open platform, in the control of instructors and students, is an alternative front-end to the institutional LMS.
+A flipped-LMS is where an open platform, in the control of instructors and students, is an alternative (and preferably collaborative) front-end to the institutional LMS.

 With this approach, instructors can create better experiences for students and themselves _today_.
 Deep-links to any needed LMS elements (i.e. assignment submissions, discussion forums, grades, etc.) with flow-through for user authentication is the only back-end requirement.
 A flipped-LMS can also support a student-centered learning ecology.